El Rancho Hotel and Casino: El Rancho (1982–92)

-Two weeks after its closure, Ed Torres announced plans to purchase the Silver Bird and its property from Tiger Investment.
-He intended to renovate the resort and reopen it by May 1982, while a new 700-room hotel tower was to open at the end of the year.
+Two weeks after its closure, Ed Torres announced plans to purchase the Silverbird and its property from Tiger Investment.
+He intended to renovate the resort and reopen it by May 1982, and planned to add a hotel tower.
 Torres was the owner of the Aladdin hotel-casino on the Las Vegas Strip, and was also the father of swimmer Dara Torres.
-Ed Torres knew notorious crime members such as Meyer Lansky and Vincent Alo, but this did not restrict him from acquiring a gaming license for the Silver Bird property.
+Ed Torres knew notorious crime members such as Meyer Lansky and Vincent Alo, but this did not restrict him from acquiring a gaming license for the Silverbird property.

 Torres' $25 million purchase was approved by the Nevada Gaming Commission in April 1982.
 Torres spent another $25 million to renovate the property before reopening it as the El Rancho on August 31, 1982.
 More than 1,000 people attended the opening.
 The resort was named after the original El Rancho Vegas.
 Like the earlier resort, the new El Rancho featured a western theme, including a facade of old-western town buildings.
 The new resort had a wooden interior accompanied by American Indian items, chandeliers, buffalo trophy heads, and western paintings.

-Torres also added a 52-lane bowling alley, which was nearing completion at the time of the El Rancho's opening, and was finished by 1983.
+Torres also added a 52-lane bowling alley.
 The western theme and bowling alley were part of an effort to attract families, a growing tourist demographic in Las Vegas.
 A new poker parlor was also added, but the planned hotel tower did not begin construction until several years later.
 The renovated resort was again designed by Stern, and it employed 1,400 people.
-The resort's first high-rise hotel tower began construction in 1987, and was completed the following year.
-The 13-story tower added 580 rooms.
+The resort's 13-story hotel tower began construction in 1987, and was completed the following year, adding 580 rooms.